tungstennn/ETL-Pipeline-for-Trading-Insights-Application/README.md

 Traders, analysts, and investors need real-time financial data to make informed decisions.
 This application demonstrates the ETL process and visualization for stock and cryptocurrency markets.
 By consolidating data into a structured  database, users can analyse trends, compare assets, and generate insights efficiently.
 The Streamlit dashboard provides an intuitive interface for real-time analysis.

 While there are many established applications  that already offer similar and far more advanced functionalities, this project is not about competition.
-Instead, it serves as a proof of concept — a functional demonstration of how financial data can be gathered, processed, and used for investment decision-making.
+Instead, it serves as a proof of concept — a functional demonstration of how financial data can be gathered, processed, and used for investment decision making.

 ## Data Flow Process